status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 !!! tip
     To adjust where the file is created, adjust the `$HOME/jwtsecret` portion in the command above.
 Also adjust other commands in this guide accordingly.

-The JWT secret must be passed to both the EL and the light client to complete the pairing.
+The JWT secret must be passed to both the EL client and the light client to complete the pairing.

-## Running the EL
+## Running the EL client

-In addition to the [regular instructions](./eth1.md) to run an EL, the JWT secret must be configured.
-The following sections explain how to do this for certain EL implementations.
+In addition to the [regular instructions](./eth1.md) to run an EL client, the JWT secret must be configured.
+The following sections explain how to do this for certain EL clients.

 ### Geth